ppvg/kwekerij/README.md

 **WARNING: This is a work in progress.**

-The goal of this Arduino 'sketch' is to provide a greenhouse temperature alarm system.
+The goal of this *Arduino sketch* is to provide a greenhouse temperature alarm system.
 We're using a serial GSM module (using SoftwareSerial and the AT protocol) and Dallas OneWire temperature sensors (type DS18B20).

 Goals
 -----